 Figure 4 shows the sizes of the defined apertures as a function of TESS magnitude.
 A minimum aperture of 4 pixels has been adopted for the TASOC processing - targets with smaller apertures in Figure 4 are situated on CCD edges and have not been released.
 The full red lines give the boundaries used in the data validation (affected target plotted with small markers).
 For 2-min cadence targets only a lower bound is used because the upper aperture limit is typically set by the downloaded stamp size.
 One should be aware of contamination (see below), especially at high magnitudes - as seen from Figure 4 the faint targets with larger-than-average apertures are typically significantly contaminated.
 Figure 5 shows the contamination metric (given in the FITS light curve header as AP_CONT) for each star as a function of TESS magnitude.
 Make sure to keep this value in mind when interpreting signals extracted for a given star - the metric gives the fraction of flux in the light curve contributed from stars other than the main one, calculated from the magnitudes of identified stars found within the defined aperture of the main star.
 Note therefore that flux in the aperture from a neighbouring star that does not lie within the aperture is not taken into account.
 The World Coordinate Solution (WCS) provided with the aperture in the FITS file can be used to identify which other stars fall within the aperture of the main star.
+Points at 1.1 and 1.2 in Figure 5 indicate targets where contamination could not be calculated.
+These targets are rejected during data validation and therefore not released.
 Figure 4: Pixel in apertures as a function of TESS magnitude.
 The left panels show apertures for 30-min cadence FFI targets, while the right panels show apertures for 2-min TPF target.
 The individual points are colour-coded by the contamination.
 The full red lines give the boundaries for the data validation.
 The red circles give the median binned values for the aperture sizes.

 Figure 5: Contamination metric as a function of TESS magnitude.
-For each Sector the top (bottom) panel gives contamination for FFI (TPF) data.
+For each Sector the left (right) panel gives contamination for FFI (TPF) data.
 The red full curve gives the boundary used in the photometry data validation.